Disabled students' allowance

-The Disabled Students' Allowances (DSAs) are government support packages designed to pay for extra costs a student has at university as a result of the effects of their disability, medical condition, Specific Learning Difference or mental health condition on their studies.
+Disabled Students’ Allowances (DSAs) are Government support packages – available to UK students who meet the criteria – designed to pay for the extra costs a student may incur as a result of a disability, medical condition, Specific Learning Difference (SpLD) or mental health condition which impacts on their studies.

-- Costs a student would have incurred whether or not they were at university;
+- Costs a student would have whether or not they were at university

 DSAs are not:

 - A loan that has to be repaid after graduation

 - Classed as income which affects state benefits

 How to apply for Disabled Students' Allowances